All-Ireland Junior Football Championship: Historic format (1912-2019)

+Current format (2022-)

 At GAA Congress in 2021, a motion was passed to change the entire structure of the All Ireland Junior Football Championship competition to that of a mostly 'overseas competition' along with just one Irish county, Kilkenny.
 The Junior Football Championship competition therefore now involves just four teams: New York, Kilkenny, and the winner and runner-up of the British Junior Championship, all meeting in the All Ireland Junior Championship semi-finals.

-The current holders are Kilkenny, defeating New York by 3-12 to 1-09 in the 2022 final.
+But in 2025 Quarter-finals were brought in.